 FAQs

 • Originally titled the Federal Water Pollution Control Act, this law was first enacted in 1948, completely rewritten in 1972, and additionally amended by the Clean Water Act of 1977 and the Water Quality Act of 1987.
-The CWA is the primary federal law governing water pollution with the objective of restoring and maintaining chemical, physical, and biological integrity of US waters.
+The CWA is the primary federal law governing water pollution with the objective of restoring and maintaining the chemical, physical, and biological integrity of U.S. waters.
 The law targets point source and non-point source pollution, manages wastewater treatment, and protects wetlands.
-More information is available on the EPA website
+More information is available on the EPA website.

 • The total maximum daily load is the maximum amount of pollution a body of water can receive while still meeting water quality standards.
 TMDL is determined by adding theWaste Load Allocation (the existing/future pollution level) to the Load Allocation (estimated background pollution) added to the Margin of Safety (calculated uncertainty in meeting water quality standards).
 Evaluation of body of water’s TMDL includes analyzing watershed characterization, impairment status, data gaps and monitoring report, source assessment, load allocation, set targets, and implementation plans.
 The evaluation of TMDLs allow states to identify impaired bodies of water.